-*Snapshot TOI’s are created automatically when eye tracking data is mapped onto that snapshot or stimuli.
+*Snapshot TOI’s are created automatically when eye tracking data is mapped onto an added snapshot of a real-world scene or screenshot.
 When you select a snapshot for analysis, your TOI will be composed of all the intervals defined by the two events ”Snapshot[name] Interval Start” and ”Snapshot[name] Interval End”.
 The ”Snapshot[name] Interval Start” event is created by the first gaze point/fixation mapped onto the snapshot.
 The ”Snapshot[name] Interval End” event is created by the last gaze point/fixation mapped on to the snapshot.
 If there is a gap of 5 s between two mapped gaze points, a ”Snapshot[name] Interval End” event is created for the last gaze point/fixation before the gap, and a ”Snapshot[name] Interval Start” event is created on the gaze point after the gap.

 The Media Library is the place where frames captured from the recording can be stored and called up for use as the backing visual for frame-based TOIs.
 The steps to create a backing visual from your recording is also simple:

 You are also able to create a TOI and assign a background image (frame) in one step.
 If you select the plus sign list box just below the window to the right and choose “Create TOI with frame.”